-Patients with coexisting conditions
+Patients with co-existing conditions

-Hepatic impairment: Lopinavir and Ritonavir Tablets is contraindicated in patients with severe liver impairment (see section 4.3).
+Hepatic impairment: Lopinavir / Ritonavir Oral Granules 40 mg / 10 mg is contraindicated in patients with severe liver impairment (see section 4.3).
 Patients with chronic hepatitis B or C and treated with combination antiretroviral therapy are at an increased risk for severe and potentially fatal hepatic adverse reactions.
 In case of concomitant antiviral therapy for hepatitis B or C, please refer to the relevant product information for these medicinal products.